hlship/threaded-conversation/docs/conversation.md

 ## Reacting To Quips

-After TC outputs the reply and marks the quip as recollected, it triggers a notification: `(after $NPC has replied with $Quip)`.
+After TC prints the reply and marks the quip as recollected, it triggers a notification: `(after $NPC has replied with $Quip)`.

 This notification is necessary because of how TC queues quips.
 Using `(after [discuss quip $Quip])` would trigger *before* the NPC has produced their comment;